djarjo/flutter_input/README.md

-# Flutter Input Form with Fields &rarr; <i>flutter_input</i>
+# Flutter Input Fields standalone or within a Form &rarr; <i>flutter_input</i>
 This package provides an `InputForm` and a set of input fields.
 Each input field can be used standalone or as part of a form.

 This package is an early version of the architectural ideas described below.
 It still has issues especially concerning decoration.
-Any developers are highly welcome.
+Developers are highly welcomed :-)

 The main goal of this package is to provide ideas and input for data management with Flutter.
-My hope is, that it becomes maintained by the Flutter team or be integrated with other similar packages.
+My hope is that it becomes maintained by the Flutter team or be integrated with other similar packages.

 Please see and vote issue https://github.com/flutter/flutter/issues/46073